rootstrap/blog/content/Phoenix for Rails developers - Part 2 - Bruno Vezoli.md

 ### Models and schemas

 Here we find one of the first great differences.
-While models are the heart of a Rails app, Phoenix just has schemas.
+While models are the heart of a Rails app, Phoenix only has schemas.
 These are basically structs that contain the database data, like the table fields and their types.
 It is also responsible for validating this data and generating error messages.
 Aside from that, it doesn't know a thing about the database, it does not save update or delete any records.
 But enough chatter, let's see how they look:

 ```elixir
 defmodule Blog.Articles.Article do